Valorant Agent tier list: Best characters to play on patch 8.0

 Valorant’s resident medic was once an essential Agent on any team.
-She was pushed down pretty hard with some big nerfs, however, her kit of abilities continuously keep her from falling down to the bottom of the tier list.
+She was pushed down pretty hard with some big nerfs, however, her kit of abilities continuously keeps her from falling down to the bottom of the tier list.

 Despite the nerfs, both her Slow and Barrier Orbs are handy for temporarily cornering off specific sections of a map — the latter can also be used to boost on top of stacked boxes (or such alike) to give you a height advantage when peeking for information or an early kill.

 Sage’s Orbs aside, the Agent’s Resurrection Ability can turn the tide of a round in your favor, especially when in a clutch situation where the man-advantage can be pivotal.
 It’s still the best ability in the game bar none, even though it now costs eight points, and it’s why she’s worthy of B-Tier.